 Birding Tour of Veterans Oasis Park (55+)

-*Updated Date* It's a day of feathers and flora.
+It's a day of feathers and flora.
 Discover a birding haven at Veterans Oasis Park on expert-led walks by the lake, recharge basins, and riparian habitat to learn about resident birds, their songs, and tips for identification.
 Sun protection, closed-toe footwear, and ample drinking water are highly recommended.
-Binoculars provided upon request at the front desk.
+Binoculars are provided upon request at the front desk.